jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 4. Reboot the Pi: `sudo reboot`

-From now on, the program should immediately run whenever you turn on and boot up your Raspberry Pi.
+From now on, the program should run after you boot up your Raspberry Pi.

 ## Disabling
 This prevents the program from running whenever you start up your Raspberry Pi.